"We consider the UN Guiding Principles on Business and Human Rights in all our activities."

 LATEST UPDATES

-August 2024: A lawsuit was filed in US Federal Court observing that RELX has made "numerous business decisions that contradict their climate pledges in materials filed to the SEC and disclosed to investors, marketing materials, and commitments to international organizations."
+August 2024: A lawsuit was filed in a US Federal Court observing that RELX has made "numerous business decisions that contradict their climate pledges in materials filed to the SEC and disclosed to investors, marketing materials, and commitments to international organizations."
 The filing states that RELX's “greenwashing practices are materially misleading to consumers, investors, and impose severe public harm.”

 The company is neglecting its human rights obligations by facilitating new fossil fuel projects around the world.